Hotel Nevada and Gambling Hall: Early history and construction

 In 1926, Earl Ray "E. R." Miller (c.
 1884–1978), an East Ely businessman who was searching for markets for his cement product, chose to promote the construction of a large hotel in Ely.
-With financial backing from various local groups and citizens, the Hotel Nevada Realty Company, Incorporated was formed.
-Joseph "Candy Joe" Fouilleul, an officer of Hotel Nevada Realty Company, operated Joe's Candy Kitchen on the property that was desired for the new hotel, at the corner of Aultman Street and Fifth Street.
+With financial backing from various local groups and citizens, the Hotel Nevada Realty Company, Incorporated, was formed.
+Joseph "Candy Joe" Fouilleul, an officer of Hotel Nevada Realty Company, operated Joe's Candy Kitchen on the property desired for the new hotel, at the corner of Aultman Street and Fifth Street.
 Fouilleul was ultimately persuaded to move his business in exchange for a high position on the board of the new company.

 The H.L.
 Stevens & Company of San Francisco was hired to design the hotel.
 Plans for the six-story hotel included at least 60 rooms, a restaurant, a banquet room, a club room, a barber shop, and large storage areas.
 A picture of the proposed hotel appeared on the front cover of Hotel World magazine in September 1927.
-On November 3, 1927, it was announced that organization of the new Hotel Nevada Corporation was complete, after six months.
+On November 3, 1927, it was announced that organization of the new Hotel Nevada Corporation was complete after six months.
 Removal of buildings on the property, as well as excavation work, was expected to begin in January 1928.
-Clearing of the present buildings on the property began in May 1928, with demolition expected to be completed around the end of the month and excavation expected to begin immediately afterward.
+Clearing of the existing buildings on the property began in May 1928, with demolition expected to be completed around the end of the month and excavation expected to begin immediately afterward.

-Excavation work was later expected to begin in mid–June 1928, at which point the demolition of the recently vacated Collins hardware store was to be completed.
+Excavation work was later expected to begin in mid-June 1928, at which point the demolition of the recently vacated Collins hardware store was to be completed.
 The site of the future hotel was 100 feet by 100 feet.
 The hotel's basement was expected to be 10 feet deep.
 Construction was to be handled by The Wheelwright Construction Company, with a contract price of $2,875,000.

 Excavation for the basement was completed in early July 1928.
 During construction, approximately four feet of cement was poured between each floor of the hotel.
-After the completion of the brick building's exterior on February 5, 1929, construction crews transferred their focus to the hotel's interior.
+After the completion of the brick building's exterior on February 5, 1929, construction crews shifted their focus to the hotel's interior.